ServiceNow/LCFCN/README.md

 ## Where are the Blobs: Counting by Localization with Point Supervision
 [[Paper]](https://arxiv.org/abs/1807.09856)[[Video]](https://youtu.be/DHKD8LGvX6c)

+Make the segmentation model learn to count and localize objects by adding a single line of code.
+Instead of the cross-entropy loss on the per-pixels, apply the lcfcn loss.

 ## Usage
-Turn your segmentation model into a counting and a landmark detection model using the lcfcn loss.

 ```
 pip install git+https://github.com/ElementAI/LCFCN
 ```